Nepokornyi/Rubinproduction_3.0/nextjs_rubinprod/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+### Login Setup

+Google OAuth Credentials:

+1. Go to the Google Cloud Console
+2. Create a new project or select an existing one
+3. Go to the APIs & Services > Credentials section
+4. Create Credentials > OAuth 2.0 Client IDs

+-   Application Type: Web application
+-   Authorized redirect URIs: Add http://localhost:3000/api/auth/callback/google (replace with your production domain later)

+5. Copy the Client ID and Client Secret into your .env file